Asia Today: Japan crosses 100,000 cases, 9 months after 1st

 The country confirmed 808 new cases on Thursday, bringing the cumulative COVID-19 cases to 100,334, including 712 people who were on a cruise ship that was docked off a Japanese port earlier this year.

-About one-third of the cases come from Tokyo, where 221 cases were confirmed Thursday, bringing a prefectural total to 30,677, with 453 deaths.
+About one-third of the cases come from Tokyo, where 221 cases were confirmed Thursday, bringing the prefectural total to 30,677, including 453 deaths.
 Nationwide, Japan has more than 1,700 deaths.

 Experts say Japan has so far managed to avoid “explosive” infections as in Europe and the U.S. without enforcing lockdowns, most likely thanks to the common use of face masks and disinfectant, as well as other common preventive measures including social distancing.

 Experts have urged extra caution at dining and drinking parties and workplaces.
-According to health ministry data, nearly half of the new cases were in their 20s and 30s.
+According to health ministry data, nearly half of the new patients were in their 20s and 30s.

-Japan’s northernmost prefecture of Hokkaido this week raised an warning level after finding major clusters in urban entertainment districts.
+Japan’s northernmost prefecture of Hokkaido this week raised its warning level after finding major clusters in urban entertainment districts.

-Experts on Thursday also urged caution in Tokyo where daily count has fluctuated between 100s and 200s.
+Experts on Thursday also urged caution in Tokyo, where the daily count has fluctuated between the 100s and 200s.